dundiri/Final-Project./README (2).md

 The following elements are needed to be ready before the test execution phase begins:

- - enter here what needs to be ready for the test execution to begin
+ - internet connection
- -
+ - all the hardware necessary
 **1.6 Test Execution**

  - Test cases are executed on the created test Cycle summary(or Test Run): [cycle_summary_execution.pdf]()